wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       One of the three officially supported programming languages.

    deprecated
-      Software that will be maintained for at least 1 year, but may be removed after that.
+      Software that has been replaced and will no longer receive new features.
+Deprecated software will be maintained for at least 1 year, but may be removed after that.
+For example, if a method is deprecated prior to the 2022 season, it will be usable in the 2022 season, but may be removed prior to the 2023 season.
+Teams are encouraged to not use deprecated methods in new code.

    DHCP
       Dynamic Host Configuration Protocol, the protocol that allows a central device to assign unique IP addresses to all other devices.